 \section{Dataset Distribution and Ordering}

 The performance of models from initial tests didn't vary significantly with/without being trained on math data.
-The performance on Math subsets of MMLU as well remained similar on both languages with/without being trained on math samples.
+The performance on math subsets of MMLU as well remained similar in both languages with/without being trained on math samples.
 Since we would be training on a large number of samples, we decided to still use a considerable amount of math samples.
-A significant performance gap was observed over boolean benchmarks with a nearly 3\% increase in English and 5\% increase in Hindi.
-Hence, we decided to use a slightly higher amount of boolean questions' samples in the final dataset.
+A significant performance gap was observed over Boolean benchmarks with a nearly 3\% increase in English and a 5\% increase in Hindi.
+Hence, we decided to use a slightly higher amount of Boolean questions' samples in the final dataset.
 The language ratios for each domain in the final dataset were determined based on the initial training data ratios that gave the best results.
-The samples of the final dataset were sorted over input lengths in ascending order with a certain number of longest samples placed in the beginning.
-This number was set equal to the total effective batch size (i.e the product of batch size and gradient accumulation steps).
-The samples related to local and cultural knowledge were then placed such that they are evenly spread out in the dataset except the initial batch.
+The samples of the final dataset were sorted over input lengths in ascending order with a certain number of the longest samples placed in the beginning; this approach could improve batch processing efficiency and training stability \citep{wang2024greats}.
+This number was set equal to the total effective batch size (i.e., the product of batch size and gradient accumulation steps).
+The samples related to local and cultural knowledge were then placed such that they are evenly spread out in the dataset except for the initial batch.
 More info on the dataset can be found in \autoref{sec:datasetinfo}.
 The training methods and details can be found in \autoref{sec:appendix}.